rust-lang/rfcs/text/0000-placement-by-return.md

 ## Vs other possible tweaks to this RFC

-The design for this proposal is meant to allow already-idiomatic "constructors" like [this one](https://github.com/rust-ammonia/ammonia/blob/a6f0cf7886653ce1a982aab1c522cd44eab1267a/src/lib.rs#L342-L355) to be allocated directly into a container.
-Any proposal that wishes to pull that off *has* to involve GCE, including more elaborate ones like RFC-8089.
-The choice of modeling that part of the proposal after existing parts of C++17 was made for familiarity and ease of implementation.
+GCE is integral to this proposal, as mentionned above.
+The choice of modeling the proposal after existing parts of C++17 was made for familiarity and ease of implementation.
 Clang already does this stuff in LLVM, so we know it's possible.

 The weird bypass functions, `write_return_with` and `read_return_with`, both accept closures because the only alternatives I could think of involved even weirder calling convention hacks, even weirder type system hacks (`fn get_return_slot<T>() -> *mut T`, for example, would be required to ensure that `T` is the same as the return type of the current function), or new language features like Go's nameable return slot.

-The idea of compiling functions that return unsized types into pseudo-generators came from the Rust Discord server.
+The idea of compiling functions that return unsized types into pseudo-generators is somewhat common; the version that inspired this proposal came from the Rust Discord server.
 [Thanks @rpjohnst](https://discordapp.com/channels/442252698964721669/443151225160990732/550731094027403285)!

 This RFC supports returning DSTs for two reasons: